The role of the business relationship manager can be summarized in one word: change. Begin by defining the BRM role.

 Achieving business transformation depends on culture.
 BRMs shift organizational mindsets from “doing the job” to “achieving the results.”
 The team dynamics and interactions are the same—the results aren’t.
 Doing the job means achieving the result.

-Organizational alignment demands job clarity, which requires accountability to execute effectively.
+Organizational alignment demands job clarity, which requires shred ownership to execute effectively.
 BRM success is linked to organizational BRM role definition.
 Remove the guesswork for your employees and properly define the BRM role to integrate seamlessly into your company’s culture.

 Make change easy to understand.
 BRMs are the primary business-partner change agent.
 And the change beings with you.